Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How can I verify that my connection is routed over VPN?
-On console, run a curl command to check the returned external IP.
-For example: `curl ifconfig.me` The result should match with your selected VPN IP.
-Furthermore see some wireguard connection statistics via `sudo wg show`
+On console, run the following wireguard command to see some connection statistics: `sudo wg show`

 <br/>